-- 15.12.
+- 16.12.
 Sharing indecent imagery is the sending or posting of sexually suggestive images of under-18s via mobile phones or over the internet.
-Creating and sharing sexual photos and videos of individuals under 18 is illegal. - 15.13.
-Staff will receive appropriate training regarding child sexual development and will understand the difference between sexual behaviour that is considered normal and developmentally expected, and sexual behaviour that is inappropriate and/or harmful. - 15.14.
-All concerns regarding sexting are reported to the DSL. - 15.15.
-The DSL will use their professional judgement, in line with the Child Protection and Safeguarding Policy, to determine whether the incident is experimental, i.e. expected for the developmental stage of the pupils involved, or aggravated, i.e. involves additional or abusive elements, the images are used recklessly or there is an intent to harm the pupil depicted. - 15.16.
-Where the incident is categorised as 'experimental', the pupils involved are supported to understand the implications of sharing indecent imagery and to move forward from the incident. - 15.17.
-Where there is reason to believe the incident will cause harm to the pupil depicted, or where the incident is classified as 'aggravated', the following process is followed: - The DSL holds an initial review meeting with appropriate school staff - Subsequent interviews are held with the pupils involved, if appropriate - Parents are informed at an early stage and involved in the process unless there is a good reason to believe that involving the parents would put the pupil at risk of harm - At any point in the process if there is a concern a pupil has been harmed or is at risk of harm, a referral will be made to children's social care services and/or the police immediately - The interviews with staff, pupils and their parents are used to inform the action to be taken and the support to be implemented - 15.18.
-When investigating a report, staff members will not view nude and semi-nude images unless there is a good and clear reason to do so. - 15.19.
-If a staff member believes there is a good reason to view nude or semi-nude imagery as part of an investigation, they discuss this with the headteacher first. - 15.20.
-The decision to view imagery is based on the professional judgement of the DSL and always complies with the Child Protection and Safeguarding Policy. - 15.21.
-If a decision is made to view the imagery, the DSL will be satisfied that viewing: - Is the only way to make a decision about whether to involve other agencies because it is not possible to establish the facts from any pupil involved. - Is necessary in order to report the image to a website or suitable reporting agency to have the image taken down, or to support the pupil in taking down the image or in making a report. - Is unavoidable because a pupil has presented it directly to a staff member or nudes or semi-nudes have been found on an education setting's device or network.
+Creating and sharing sexual photos and videos of individuals under 18 is illegal. - 16.13.
+Staff will receive appropriate training regarding child sexual development and will understand the difference between sexual behaviour that is considered normal and developmentally expected, and sexual behaviour that is inappropriate and/or harmful. - 16.14.
+All concerns regarding sexting are reported to the DSL. - 16.15.
+The DSL will use their professional judgement, in line with the Child Protection and Safeguarding Policy, to determine whether the incident is experimental, i.e. expected for the developmental stage of the pupils involved, or aggravated, i.e. involves additional or abusive elements, the images are used recklessly or there is an intent to harm the pupil depicted. - 16.16.
+Where the incident is categorised as 'experimental', the pupils involved are supported to understand the implications of sharing indecent imagery and to move forward from the incident. - 16.17.
+Where there is reason to believe the incident will cause harm to the pupil depicted, or where the incident is classified as 'aggravated', the following process is followed: - The DSL holds an initial review meeting with appropriate school staff - Subsequent interviews are held with the pupils involved, if appropriate - Parents are informed at an early stage and involved in the process unless there is a good reason to believe that involving the parents would put the pupil at risk of harm - At any point in the process if there is a concern a pupil has been harmed or is at risk of harm, a referral will be made to children's social care services and/or the police immediately - The interviews with staff, pupils and their parents are used to inform the action to be taken and the support to be implemented - 16.18.
+When investigating a report, staff members will not view nude and semi-nude images unless there is a good and clear reason to do so.